 Elandspruit Colliery – Lost time injury frequency rate of 0.33 (FY20: 0.19) with zero fatalities (FY20: zero).

 The Khanyisa Complex comprises the previous Khanyisa mining area, the Catwalk and the Tri-Angle.
 The complex is located some 10km west of Ogies in Mpumalanga.

 It comprises portions of the farm Heuvelfontein 215 IR.
 The location of the complex is 26.042950°S latitude and 28.973325°E longitude.
 The process of consolidation of the Khanyisa Mining Complex has been completed.
-The granted mining right is underpinned by a joint venture in respect of the Triangle area, the mining right to which has been incorporated with Khanyisa.
 A Water Use Licence (WUL) for the total integrated area was awarded 13 May 16.

 The total area of land disturbed is 356 hectares and the mine is not within nor adjacent to protected areas or areas of high biodiversity.
 Biodiversity management plans are therefore not considered necessary.
 Five bio-monitoring sites on the Wilge River and its tributaries are monitored during the wet and dry seasons.
 Blast vibration and noise monitoring are also conducted on a regular basis.

 Fugitive dust at the Vanggatfontein Colliery is monitored at various locations to ensure compliance with applicable legislation.
 It has a weather station to assist in determining the sources of fugitive dust by correlating trend analysis with weather conditions.
 It also provides an early warning of large storms and high winds.

 The quality of both ground and surface water is regularly monitored and the mine does not discharge any dirty water into the environment.
 Twenty-five boreholes are sampled on a monthly basis and test quality quarterly.
 Sixteen surface water sites are also sampled quarterly for quality.